rak2112/Angular-player/README.md

 Angular-Player
 ============

-POS-Backbone is an SPA.
-It allows users to select products ranging from differet categories, adding, deleting items in the cart with their quantity and prices providing the full cash payment transactions.
+Angular-Player is a web based SPA.
+It allows users to select different albums and then add/remove songs from the playlist in HTML5 default audio player.

 Here are the list of Open source frameworks and tooling I have used.